Embedding user-centred thinking: designing a new B2B system for Thames Water

 I was brought in to help scope the front-end work but I ended up playing a central role in shaping both the product and the roadmap.

-I was responsible for deciding how best to approach the brief.
+It was up to me to decide how best to approach the brief.
 To that end, I:

 • designed the end-to-end UX approach